 The Red Sox have had their Curse of the Bambino for 84 years now.
 The Cubs are working on 57 years of trying to rid themselves of the curse that Billy Goat Tavern proprietor William Sianis put on them when his goat was refused admission to the 1945 World Series.

 But the Rangers are working on a pretty incredible modern run of self-generated misery.
 Few franchises have accomplished less with more.
 The Rangers have had more league MVPs than the Yankees the last 30 years, and with what to show for it?

 In October 2010, after all of that insanity, futility and stupidity, against all odds and predictions, contrary to everything this team ever has known, the most improbable thing imaginable happened:

 That, loyal readers, is the most bizarre occurrence of all.
-Of course, they lost; but now that the biggest barrier was hurdled on the way to their first title, the sky seemed the limit.
+Of course, they lost their first World Series; but now that the biggest barrier was hurdled on the way to their first title, the sky seemed the limit.
 Then in 2011...

 Texas Rangers websites: Official team page and Dallas Morning News

 As a Ranger, he pitched the final two of his seven career no-hitters, along with his 5,000th strikeout and 300th win.
 He hurled that sixth no-hitter as a 43 year old with a stress fracture in his back...and the seventh at age 44 with a 96 mph fastball and 16 strikeouts.
 This humble but legendary iron man was the most popular superstar in Texas sports history and arguably the best pitcher ever: all-time strikeout king and landslide Hall-of-Famer Nolan Ryan!